 JH: That’s actually a lyric out of our song “Christ Copyright” and basically…I don’t know.
 It felt like we were going through all these different ideas for names for the tour and I guess stuck out to us out of all the ideas was the lyric from that song The whole lyrics was inspired, in the context of that song, it’s trying to get people to see past the arbitrary lines that we draw to put people into groups and put people into stereotypes, religious ideologies, political ideologies and really kind of see to the heart of where people are coming from, not so much the dividing lines…It just felt right.
 I could talk about for a really long time, but it honestly just felt right for this tour.

-What is one thing you would want people to walk with after hearing the album?
+What is one thing you would want people to walk away with after hearing the album?

 JH: I would say the biggest most common thing that we’d all like people to walk away with would e a sense of inspiration and rejuvenation.
 What I mean is the same feeling that I get when I listen to bands that inspire me.
 Like I was just listening the other day to this underground hip hop artist named Brother Ali.
 My drummer Paul turned me onto him, and it’s like every lyric that drips out of his mouth and the way that he delivers his lyrics, you can tell that it’s real.
 You can tell that this guy’s been through some s**t.
 When I listen to his music, it’s like I have this sense of energy.
 I’m like, ‘I didn’t drink an energy drink.
 I didn’t eat a bunch of food.
 I didn’t work out.
 I just had these words go into my eardrums and somehow I feel like I can conquer the world in this moment.’
 It’s really, to me, just this amazing phenomenon; that experience that, as a band, we just want to do that exact same thing for other people.
 That’s the thing that has gotten us through a lot of hard times, and also inspired us to rise above certain situations in our lives and pay it forward.